FREQUENTLY ASKED QUESTIONS

 As previously stated, most patients need three surgeries to complete.
 If a child has microtia on both sides, then four surgeries are needed.
 In one-sided cases, the ear is completed in approximately 4-5 months.
 If both sides are affected, the ears are completed in approximately 6 months.
 It is important to remember that the plastic polyethylene can take from 6 to 12 hours per ear, the cartilage technique lessens the anesthesia time for your child.

-Over the past 15 years (first surgery only), all children have received an intraoperative epidural while they are asleep.
+Over the past 20 years (first surgery only), our patients have received an intraoperative epidural while they are asleep.
 The average pain is a 1 to 2 on a 10 pain scale.
 After surgery, most of our patients require no pain medication except for some tylenol with codeine by mouth.
 A pain pump is not used as some say.
 After the first surgery, the child goes home the next morning.
 After this procedure, all surgeries are outpatient and rarely require pain medication.

 We will not (and never will) rush the surgical procedures.
 It is the end result that counts.
 Parents have been confused because there are some that are touting less surgeries…and unfortunately many parents are being led to believe that a great result can occur with one procedure.
 This is not the case.
 Attempting to do everything in one surgery (while it seems tempting) is assuming that tissue reactions, scarring, etc… will occur perfectly every time.
 This cannot be reproduced time and time again.
 Therefore, we are adamant that staging the surgeries gives the most consistent results, not rushing them.